Frequently Asked Questions

 How do I get my neighborhood to organize a block party opening?

 We encourage you and your neighbors to organize a block party as the central opening for your neighborhood projects, during which performances and other time-based pieces can happen.
-We recommend your block party occur after the kick off reception at Terrain Exhibitions in Oak Park.
+We recommend your block party occur after the kick off reception in Oak Park on October 5th, 2019.

 How do I find out when and where other projects are happening?